Corporate governance report

 PRINCIPLE 8: The governing body should ensure that its arrangements for delegation within its own structures promote independent judgement and assist with the balance of power and the effective discharge of its duties

 The committee meets at least three times per annum on predetermined dates, with ad hoc meetings convened to consider significant risk and accounting issues when necessary.
-The committee met four times in the year under review.
-A separate meeting was held to consider the appointment of a new internal audit firm.
+The committee met three times in the year under review.
 The attendance at these meetings is tabled below:

 All the members of the committee, including the chairman (who will make himself available to take questions at the AGM), are independent non-executive directors, who collectively possess the appropriate professional and business experience pertaining to legislative requirements, financial risks, financial and sustainability reporting, and internal controls applicable to the group.

 The committee is satisfied that the external audit function remains independent.
 The chair of the committee approves all services undertaken by the external auditor prior to engagement.
 The external auditor's own requirements enforce an audit tenure of no more than five years for the incumbent chief audit executive (CAE).
-The committee assessed the suitability and recommended the reappointment of Ernst & Young Inc. (EY) and the CAE, Dave Cathrall, as the group's independent external auditors for the 2018 financial year based on the information submitted by EY in terms of paragraph 22.15(h) of the JSE Listings Requirements.
+The committee assessed the suitability and recommended the reappointment of Ernst & Young Inc. (EY) and the CAE, Dawie Venter, as the group's independent external auditors for the 2019 financial year based on the information submitted by EY in terms of paragraph 22.15(h) of the JSE Listings Requirements.

 In accordance with its documented terms of reference approved by the board, the committee is required to meet at least twice per annum on predetermined dates.
 The committee met twice during the year and attendance at these meetings is tabled below: